AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Examples:**

-* `delete-diet-goal 1` Deletes a diet goal that is located on the first index of the list.
+* `delete-diet-goal 1` Deletes a diet goal that is located on the first index of the list if it exists.

 ---